deepset-ai/haystack-home/content/blog/business-intelligence-sql-queries-llm/index.md

 ## The project

-The goal of our BIQA project was to find the best solution for converting natural language text into valid SQL queries that produce the correct result for the user.
+The goal of our project was to find the best solution for converting natural language text into valid SQL queries that produce the correct result for the user.
 The generated query is returned along with the result so that users with some knowledge of SQL can verify that it is correct.

 The ability to query large databases in natural language would save people a lot of time.
 The LLM approach also means that you can make typos, query in languages other than English, and even integrate the SQL capability into a more complex workflow – it could be used as a [tool for an agent](https://haystack.deepset.ai/blog/introducing-haystack-agents), for example.